Assessment for Effective Intervention

 Assessment for Effective Intervention is a quarterly peer-reviewed academic journal that covers psychoeducational assessment.
-The editor-in-chief is Tyler L. Renshaw (Utah State University).
+Assessment for Effective Intervention is edited by Aarti Bellara (Western Carolina University) and Nathan Stevenson (Kent State University).
 It was established in 1979 and is published by SAGE Publications in association with the Hammill Institute on Disabilities.

 Abstracting and indexing

 The journal is abstracted and indexed in: